percona/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/xtrabackup_bin/xbk_option_reference.rst

 #. :file:`/usr/etc/my.cnf`
 #. :file:`~/.my.cnf`.

-As the first parameter to |program| (in place of the :option:`--defaults-file`, you may supply one of the following:
+As the first parameter to *xtrabackup* (in place of the :option:`--defaults-file`, you may supply one of the following:

-- :option:`--print-defaults` to have |program| print the argument list and exit.
+- :option:`--print-defaults` to have *xtrabackup* print the argument list and exit.
 - :option:`--no-defaults` to forbid reading options from any file but the login file.
 - :option:`--defaults-file`  to read the default options from the given file.
 - :option:`--defaults-extra-file` to read the specified additional file after